ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

   - What can it do that a markup language like HTML can't?
   - It let's us do things!
 It lets us act on information, manipulate it, display it, pretty much whatever we want.
 - Javascript enables us to do all that in a browser.
+  - Using the tools you learned in the pre-work (e.g., data types, loops, functions).

 ## Why is it the dominant programming language of the web?
-- Barriers to entry for learning Javascript are very low.
+- Barriers to entry for learning Javasc0ript are very low.
   - No additional software required to run it.
 Just a text editor and a browser.
     - You can even run it directly in the browser via its Javascript console.
       - Ex.
 Hide images on the GA website.